rosscg/crisis-data/README.md

   Run trim_spam_accounts.
   Run save_user_timelines.
   Run update_relationship_data after a suitable time period (slow process due to rate limits).
+  Optional: Code the Tweets.
+Codes currently must be added manually through the shell or admin interface.
+Selection of Tweets to code needs to be refined.
   Export to suitable format for analysis (to be implemented).

 Information on dumping the database to a file (for backup) can be found here: